Nectanebo II: Reign

 In 345/44 BC, Nectanebo supported the Phoenician rebellion against the Achaemenid Empire, led by the king of Sidon, Tennes, and dispatched military aid in the form of 4,000 Greek mercenaries, led by Mentor of Rhodes.
 However, having heard of the approach of the forces of Artaxerxes III, Mentor opened communication with the Persians in collusion with Tennes.

 At the end of 344 BC, ambassadors of Artaxerxes III arrived in Greece, asking for the Greeks' participation in a campaign against Egypt.
 Athens and Sparta treated the ambassadors with courtesy, but refrained from committing to an alliance against Egypt.
 Other cities, however, decided to support the Persians: Thebes sent 1,000 hoplites and Argos 3,000.

 In the winter of 343 BC, Artaxerxes set off for Egypt.
 The Egyptian army, headed by Nectanebo, consisted of 60,000 Egyptians, 20,000 Libu, and as many Greek mercenaries.
 In addition, Nectanebo had a number of flat-bottomed boats intended to prevent an enemy from entering the Nile mouths.
 The vulnerable points along his Mediterranean sea border and east boundary were protected by strongholds, fortifications and entrenched camps.
 Persian forces were strengthened by Mentor and his men, well acquainted with the eastern border of Egypt, and by 6,000 Ionians.

 Nectanebo II was ultimately defeated and, in the summer of 342 BC, Artaxerxes entered Memphis and installed a satrap.
-Nectanebo fled to Upper Egypt and finally to Nubia, where he was granted asylum.
-He, however, preserved a degree of power there for some time.
+Nectanebo fled to Upper Egypt and finally to Nubia, where he was granted asylum by its king Akhraten.
+Nectanebo, however, preserved a degree of power there for some time.
 With the help of Khabash, Nectanebo made a vain attempt to regain the throne.

 Black siltstone obelisk of Pharaoh Nectanebo II.
 According to the vertical inscriptions he set up this obelisk at the doorway of the sanctuary of Thoth, the Twice-Great, Lord of Hermopolis.
 Today, it is located in the British Museum, London.